 - Boston ($115.00 – $180.00): The classic open-heeled, close-toed Boston clog comes in 38 different styles.

-4. The newest Birkenstocks cost the same almost everywhere.
+4. The newest Birkenstocks cost nearly full price almost everywhere.

 Birkenstock requires authorized retailers to have a minimum advertised price that matches theirs on their newest products.
 (Last we checked, there were nearly 750 Birks on the list.)

-Birkenstock retailers are allowed to include the shoes in their store-wide discounts — like 25% off everything — but that’s pretty rare.
-But there is ONE place you want to keep tabs on. . .
+Birkenstock retailers are allowed to include Birkenstocks on sale in their store-wide discounts — like 25% off everything — but that’s pretty rare.

 Similarly, another unauthorized reseller, Walmart.com, sells just one shoe — the black Birko-flor Gizeh for $66.81 (36% off).

-6. Check Proozy flash sales to save up to 76% on Birkenstock.
+7. Proozy flash sales can save you up to 76% on Birkenstocks.

 Proozy is like an online outlet store that has fast-paced “flash sales.”
-While they have fewer varieties of Birkenstock sandals than other sites, their maximum savings are the highest we’ve seen.
+Flash sale sites can circumvent MAP pricing, so they’re the best place for deep discounts.
+They have fewer varieties of Birkenstock sandals than other sites, but their maximum savings are the highest we’ve seen.
 And they do have a decent selection of Birkenstock boots, kids’ shoes, and accessories.

 By nature, flash-sales change frequently and inventory goes quickly, so you’ll want to check back regularly.